Takashiidobe/notes/src/books/game-programming-patterns/dirty-flag.md

 With a single bit of data, we get these three benefits:

 - All objects have their position recalculated once.
-- Objects that didn\'t move aren\'t recalculated.
+- Objects that didn't move aren't recalculated.
-- If an object gets removed before it\'s rendered, it doesn\'t calculate its world transform at all.
+- If an object gets removed before it's rendered, it doesn't calculate its world transform at all.

 ## The Pattern